4K TV: Everything You Need to Know About 4K

 While sitting up close gives you the most impact, we reject the idea that remote viewing positions have no advantage.

-The lines are always drawn cleanly, you ever notice more depth, the colors always seem more subtle and displayed smoothly, and the objects in the image still appear solid and three-dimensional.
+The lines are always drawn cleanly, and you never notice more depth.
+The colors always seem more subtle and displayed smoothly, and the objects in the image still appear solid and three-dimensional.

 What do I need to start watching 4K TV?

-Although your 4K TV goes down to standard definition and HD images to 4K, you’ll still need a primary 4K source if you want to enjoy your TV.
+Although your 4K TV goes down to standard definition and HD images to 4K, you’ll still need a primary 4K source to enjoy your TV.

 Examples include 4K streaming services such as Netflix and Amazon, various 4K streaming devices, Apple TV 4K, and Ultra HD Blu-ray devices.